csalmeida/ruby-classes-and-modules/challenges/secure-radio/secure-radio-challenge.md

 With a shift of 3: A => D, B => E, C => F, D => G
 ```

-Create a `ShiftCipher` class to be used when encrypted the stream.
+Create a `ShiftCipher` class to be used when encrypting the stream.

 Add a `ShiftCipher.encode(plain_string, 3)` class method that encrypts the strings.
 It takes a plain string, in this case, it would be the `SecureRadio#audio_stream`, and an `integer` of how much a character should be shifted by.